How to Start a Personal Training Business: The Ultimate Guide for 2026

 According to the Bureau of Labor Statistics (BLS), a career in Physical Therapy has some very promising advantages.

+Among the highest paying jobs with an exercise science degree, physical therapists earn a handsome amount annually.
 For starters, the median pay approaches $90,000 per year, is expected to grow 28% by 2016 (which is much faster than average), and consistently ranks as one of the best jobs in healthcare for work-life balance.

 Athletic Trainer

 Athletic trainers also rank high on this list as the profession is similar in scope to that of personal trainers, yet requires a formal bachelor’s degree in a specialized program and the passing of a state licensure exam.
 Athletic trainers have a median income of $46,630 per year according to the BLS, and have a rapid rate of employment at 23% when looking out to 2016.
+This career highlights the connection between exercise science careers and salaries, showing how education directly impacts earning potential.

 One of the coolest things I find about athletic trainer careers is that they often work alongside athletes within educational settings such as colleges of universities.This often means these professionals are the ones who work hand-in-hand with some of the best up-and-coming athletic talent in the country.